Niels van Poecke MA

-Niels van Poecke (1983) is a lecturer and PhD-candidate at the Department of Arts and Culture Studies.
-He grew up in the city of Terneuzen in the south of the Netherlands, where he developed a taste for popular music, most notably blues music.
-Between 2001 and 2007, he studied Arts and Culture studies (BA), Sociology of Arts and Culture (MA), and Philosophy of Arts and Culture (MA) at Erasmus University Rotterdam.
-After obtaining his master’s degree in 2007, he worked for four years as a programme maker at the Studium Generale of Erasmus University, where he organized academic, cultural and societal lectures, debates, and workshops for students and others interested.
+Niels van Poecke (1983) is a lecturer and PhD candidate at the Department of Art and Culture Studies.
+He grew up in the city of Terneuzen in the south-west of the Netherlands, where he developed a taste for popular music, most notably blues music.
+Between 2001 and 2007, he studied Art and Culture studies (BA), Sociology of Arts and Culture (MA), and Philosophy of Science (MA) at Erasmus University Rotterdam.
+After obtaining his MA degree in 2007, he became a programme maker for the Studium Generale of Erasmus University, where he organized academic, cultural and societal lectures and debates for students and the Rotterdam public.

-During his studies, he combined his passion for popular music with his interest for sociological and philosophical research, culminating in a MA thesis on the formation of taste in Americana music among Dutch aficionados, entitled: White collars and denim jackets, and a MA thesis on blues music in connection to Greek tragedy and the philosophy of Nietzsche, entitled: The tragedy of tragedy: on Nietzsche, Wagner and blues music, for which he won the ‘Nationale Popscriptie Prijs 2007’, the award for the best popular music research conducted by a Dutch student.
-His fields of interest include Romanticism (philosophy, art, literature), tragedy and popular culture, in particular social constructions/strategies of authenticity in sixties and post-sixties popular music genres.
+During his studies, he combined his passion for popular music with his interest for sociological and philosophical issues, culminating in a MA thesis on the formation of taste in Americana music among Dutch aficionados, as well as a MA thesis on blues music, Greek tragedy and the philosophy of Nietzsche.
+The latter thesis was titled The tragedy of tragedy: on Nietzsche, Wagner and blues music, which was rewarded with the ‘Nationale Popscriptie Prijs 2007’ and got published at Klement/Pelckmans publishers His fields of interest include aesthetics, popular (music) culture, sociology of art and culture, narrative theory, and qualitative research methods.